 Framework to Evaluate Safety Metrics

-In the coming year, BART will work with the Alliance for Girls, one of the original leads of Phase I of Not One More Girl, and Evaluation Studio to develop the first youth-informed evaluation framework focusing on rider safety as it pertains to sexual harassment and assault prevention and intervention on BART.
-Rooted in how girls and gender-expansive youth define safety, in Alliance for Girls’ Radical Visions of Safety research report published in 2021, the framework will draw from learnings, input, and recommendations from youth themselves on how BART can best collect data and measure impact of its initiatives to create actionable and effective policies and processes around sexual harassment and assault intervention.
+BART partnered with the Alliance for Girls, one of the original leads of Phase 1 of Not One More Girl, in 2023 and 2024 to develop the first youth-informed evaluation framework focusing on rider safety as it pertains to sexual harassment and assault prevention and intervention on BART.
+A series of Community Learning Exchanges with intergenerational (youth and adults) participation from underrepresented and vulnerable communities were held in 2024 to guide the framework.
+The work is rooted in how girls and gender-expansive youth define safety in Alliance for Girls’ Radical Visions of Safety research report published in 2021, and draws from learnings, input, and recommendations from youth themselves on how best BART can collect data and measure impact of its initiatives to create actionable and effective policy and processes around sexual harassment and assault presentation and intervention.

 Model for Other Transit Agencies